MattBaseheart/samples/README.md

+AUDIO_EFFECTS

+This is an example of Python programming implementing audio filtering using the SciPy Library.

+EQ

+This is an example of Python programming implementing audio processing using multithreading and a SoX library wrapper.

 LAB 10

 This is an example of C programming.
 SpeedTrap.c is the main file used in the project, all others were used as support code.